Skip to content

 A more structured file system

 Your job in this project is to implement some more sophisticated data structurs for the inode store interface functions.
-When you modify such data structures, you typically need to read a disk block into memory, apply your modifications in the memory, and lastly write the block back to the disk.
-The data structures involved are not complex, but students often mess up what is in the memory and what is on the disk, leading to bugs in their code.
+When you modify such data structures, you typically need to read a disk block into memory, apply your modifications in the memory, and write the block back from memory to the disk.
+The data structures here are not very complex, but students often mess up what is in the memory and what is on the disk, leading to subtle bugs.

-Specifically, you will implement a few linked list data structures on the disk which is similar to the FAT file system.
-We now explain how you would maintain the inodes, a linked list for each inode, as well as a linked list for all the unused blocks on the disk.
+Specifically, you will implement a few linked lists on top of the disk which is similar to the FAT file system.
+We now explain how you would maintain the inodes, a linked list for each inode, and a linked list for all the unused blocks on the disk.

 Linked list